 Despite all tips and measures, your furry friend could become pregnant.
 Here are your options, in case of an unplanned dog pregnancy:

-This option is not without risks and should be only used in extreme emergency cases.
+- Abortion shot: This option is not without risks and should be only used in extreme emergency cases.

-With this treatment, one can provoke various uterus illnesses to the female dog.
+- Hormonal suppression: With this treatment, one can provoke various uterus illnesses to the female dog.
 Should this option be the only way, your vet is only allowed to give the shot during the hormonal pause period, in order not to harm your dog’s uterus.

-If you think your dog may be going into heat soon, consider investing in a GPS dog tracker to always keep your furry friend safe.
+If you think your dog may be going into heat soon, consider investing in a dog tracker to always keep your furry friend safe.